What the Spec: AR Specifications and Why They Matter

 Some attributes must meet Mil-Spec, exactly (no acceptable deviation).
 Examples include dimensions of interfacing components: if your pivot pin has a diameter out of tolerance, it will not play nice with your receiver (and vice versa).

 Some attributes can exceed Mil-Spec.
 This generally applies to material and finish, but can also apply to treatment and performance testing.
 For example, if the Mil-Spec pivot/takedown pins are steel, changing to titanium pins may be considered an improvement.
-Similarly, if the Mil-Spec for a component’s finish is manganese phosphate, then nitride, nickel boron, or Diamond-Like Carbon (DLC) may offer a substantial improvement (as long as the finish does not push critical dimensions out of tolerance).
+Similarly, if the Mil-Spec for a component’s finish is manganese phosphate, then nitride, hard chrome, or Diamond-Like Carbon (DLC) may offer a substantial improvement (as long as the finish does not push critical dimensions out of tolerance).

 Commercial Spec: The “Other” Specification